hotdoy/grav-theme-hotdoy/README.md

 > **WARNING!** : I am currently doing a lot of breaking changes.
 Like all the time, everyday.
 So you might want to wait if you plan on using this theme for [inheritance](https://learn.getgrav.org/16/themes/customization) and keep receiving updates.

-> **What's Next?** : Thinking about changing how reveal animations work.
-So you might see some change in class names used un reveal attributes (all over the place) and the animations, delay, and duration css files.
+> **What's Next?** : Changing how reveal animations works.
+So you might see some change in class names used in reveal attributes (all over the place) and the animations, delay, and duration css files.
+The aim is to have an easy and non-disruptive way of customizing animations without having to extend whole modular or pages.
+It will most likely result in a single css file.

 **You can [send me money](https://www.paypal.me/hotdoy) if you want to.**